MAMCB/MAMCB/README.md

 - 🔭 I’m currently working on a Game Dev Manager application.
-- 🌱 I’m currently learning Typescript and Next.js.
+- 🌱 I’m currently learning Laravel and .NET
 - 👯 I’m looking to collaborate on exciting startup projects.
 - 💬 Ask me about the latest book I read.
 - 📫 How to reach me: migamcb@gmail.com